Girls Scouts Can Bead at Any Level

 As the leader, planning craft projects should be simple for you and fun for the troop.
 Girl Scout beading projects are a way for the girls to be creative, no matter what level of scouting they are.

-Featured photo from Pixabay and altered by the author in Picmonkey
+Featured photo from Morguefile, by camomile and edited by the author in Picmonkey